Bandytwin/Bandytwin.github.io/md_forecasting.md

 **Project description:** The goal of this competition is to forecast monthly microbusiness density over the next 6 months for county in the U.S. This work will help policymakers gain visibility into microbusinesses, a growing trend of very small entities.
 Additional information will enable new policies and programs to improve the success and impact of these smallest of businesses.

-My final forecasting solution scored in the top 4% in terms of accuarcy from over 3,500 teams.
+My final forecasting [solution](https://www.kaggle.com/code/abandura/mbd-forecasting-w-mars-lms-r) scored in the top 4% in terms of accuarcy from over 3,500 teams.

-### 1. Suggest hypotheses about the causes of observed phenomena
+### 1. Data Overview and Evaluation Metric

 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.